Port and Airport Development Strategy

 The Port and Airport Development Strategy (PADS) (港口及機場發展策略 (gong2hau2 kap6 gei1coeng4 faat3zin2 caak3loek6)) is an infrastructure project in Hong Kong.
 It is better known as the Rose Garden Project (玫瑰園計劃 (mui4gwai3 jyun4 gai3waak6)).

 Background

 In the early 1980s, the Hong Kong Government already foresaw the incapability of the existing airport and container port to keep up with the growth of Hong Kong.
 The blueprints for the new airport and container port had already been drawn.
 However, the government decided to postpone the plan owing to the uncertainty of Hong Kong's future.

-After the Tiananmen Square protests of 1989, the government reproposed the plan in order to restore confidence among Hong Kong's populace.
+After the 1989 Tiananmen Square protests and massacre, the government reproposed the plan in order to restore confidence among Hong Kong's populace.
 It presented a rosy picture for the future to the Hong Kong people in order to halt the wave of emigration.